haenara-shin/Kaggle/2 SIIM-FISABIO-RSNA COVID-19 Detection/README.md

   - Completed: 97/1324_Top 8% - Bronze medal
 - Host
   - FISABIO: The foundation for the promotion of health and biomedical research of Valencia Region
   - RSNA: Radiological Society of North America
+- Goal
+  - Identify and localize COVID-19 abnormalities on chest radiographs.
+  - *Categorize the radiographs as negative for pneumonia or typical, indeterminate, or atypical for COVID-19.*
 - Evaluation
-  - The challenge uses the standard PASCAL VOC 2010 mean Average Precision (mAP) at IoU > 0.5.
+  - The challenge uses the standard `PASCAL VOC 2010 mean Average Precision (mAP) at IoU > 0.5`.
   - In this competition, we are making predictions at both a study (multi-image) and image level.
-    - Study-level labels: Studies in the test set may contain more than one label.
+    - `Study-level` labels: Studies in the test set may contain more than one label (multi-label).
 They are as follows:
         ```
         "negative", "typical", "indeterminate", "atypical"
+          - negative for pneumonia, or typical, indeterminate, or atypical for COVID-19
         ```
     - For each study in the test set, you should predict at least one of the above labels.
 The format for a given label's prediction would be a class ID from the above list, a confidence score, and 0 0 1 1 is a one-pixel bounding box.
-    - Image-level labels: Images in the test set may contain more than one object.
+    - `Image-level` labels: Images in the test set may contain more than one object.
 For each object in a given test image, you must predict a class ID of "opacity", a `confidence` score, and bounding box in format `xmin` `ymin` `xmax` `ymax`.
 If you predict that there are NO objects in a given image, you should predict `none 1.0 0 0 1 1`, where `none` is the class ID for "No finding", 1.0 is the confidence, and `0 0 1 1` is a one-pixel bounding box.

   - Submission File: The submission file should contain a header and have the following format:
     ```